 Professor Joanna Bryson, a reader at Bath University who’s also a visiting fellow at Princeton University, is perplexed by the Musk-Hawking-Gates alarm bells:

 I don’t understand the doom mongering.
 Either they’re having mid-life crises, or they’re just trying to solve things.
 I actually talked to someone who works with Elon Musk who says he’s seriously concerned about it.
-I seriously thought he was just jumping on the bandwagon to bring attention to his AI.
+I seriously thought he was just jumping on the bandwagon to bring attention to his artificial intelligence.

 It’s not that it’s a peril.
 It’s a threat, and it’s a threat that people are already facing now.
 We don’t have to look into the future for this.